 Depending on the type of fuel you burn and where you burn it, there’s a chance some firewood ash could be present once your fire has finished.

 Most people will look to clean this firewood ash away as best they can and throw it out correctly.
 But are there other uses for firewood ash?
+Is firewood ash good for a garden?
 Let’s look at what else you can do with ash as an inventive way of making the most of what has happened.

 Help Your Garden Thrive with Firewood Ash